seanlnge/multyx/README.md

 #### `Options.removeDisconnectedClients`

 If true, disconnected clients will be removed from any MultyxTeam they are part of.
 If false, disconnected clients will remain in any MultyxTeam.
 All clients will still receive a DisconnectionUpdate.
+It is recommended to keep this set to true, as retaining the disconnected clients can lead to memory leaks if the server is running for long enough.

 #### `Options.respondOnFrame`